This post was written in preparation for our May 2016 spring program.

 Without being prompted, the next thing I noticed in the music was that it seemed to be telling a story — there was a dialogue between the flute and clarinet, an interplay between all four parts which seemed to be painting a picture worth thousands of words.
 A picture not revealed by the one-word titles of the movements.

 Movement two (Allegro) begins with an energetic, eager guitar ostinato propelling us forward.
-Laura was inspired by WOW’s 100ft flight pen which offers space for the recovering raptors to begin spreading their wings and gaining endurance.
+Laura was inspired by WOW’s 100ft flight pen which offered space for the recovering raptors to begin spreading their wings and gaining endurance.
 “This is depicted in the running passages and soaring lines of the flute and clarinet,” Laura explains.
 “Like the flapping of an eagle’s wings, the music eventually ascends until it rises into the sky with majestic glory.”

 Not only was this composition a departure for Laura because it required her to completely score and notate her music in a fixed form, but she had never before written for winds or harp!
 It became a learning and teaching experience for the whole quartet as we discussed the particulars of articulation and phrasing.
 We’re excited that Laura plans to write more pieces for this unique quartet.

 Rehearsing this one-of-a-kind work has been a treat for all of us — a chance to break away from the more traditional sounds of a classical chamber ensemble, allowing ourselves to immerse in a completely different acoustic.
 We are grateful that Laura has bestowed upon Mantiou Winds this unique treasure of chamber music telling the miraculous story of broken wings mended by loving and caring hands.
-We hope you’ll join us as Laura’s piece receives its premiere.